anshulsamar/partition/README.md

 Note here, the remaining two servers are not used.
 In practice, they may have other vertices and clusters on them.

-This project was done for CS244B (Distributed Systems) and CS224W (Analysis of Networks).

 paxos.py: node server implementation, basic paxos

 setup.py: set up directories and starting config